7 Best Renters Insurance Companies in Colorado 2026

 Our first criterion was the cost of renters insurance in Colorado.
 We believe that Colorado renters deserve affordable coverage to protect their belongings.

-When we included carriers with higher-than-average costs, we made sure that they offered other advantages to renters, including discounts and expanded coverage.
+When we included carriers with higher-than-average costs, we ensured they offered other advantages to renters, including discounts and expanded coverage.

 Available Coverage

-There’s no one-size-fits-all solution for renters insurance, which is why we included companies with both standard and unique coverage options and limits.
+There’s no one-size-fits-all solution for renters insurance, so we included companies with both standard and unique coverage options and limits.

 For some renters, it makes sense to pay a little extra to ensure they have coverage for identity theft and other losses that may result from renting a place to live.